Calisthenics training app · iOS

 Three steps.
 No spreadsheets, no guessing what to do next.

-Skill day, balance day, mobility, legs, skill rehearsal.
-The app tells you exactly which exercises, how many sets, and how many reps.
+Foundations runs 3 short sessions a week — push, pull, squat, hinge, core each on their own progression ladder.
+Skill chasers get a 5-day rotation: Skill Focus Splits that rotate skill day, balance, mobility, legs, skill rehearsal.
+Either way the app tells you exactly what to do, how many sets, how many reps.
 Targets bump automatically when you clear them.

 3. Track every rep, unlock milestones